onubrooks/Online-Retail-Sales-and-Customer-Transaction-Data/README.md

 * A CI/CD pipeline using Github Actions builds the docker image of the changed mage files, pushes to the Artifact Registry and deploys to Google Cloud Run.
 * The Github Action script can be found here:  <https://github.com/onubrooks/Online-Retail-Sales-and-Customer-Transaction-Data/blob/main/.github/workflows/main.yml>

+### **8. Bonus: Pushing Your Docker Image to GCP Artifact Registry

+Detailed instructions to push your image to the Artifact Registry can be found [here](https://github.com/onubrooks/Online-Retail-Sales-and-Customer-Transaction-Data/blob/main/DETAILS.md#7-bonus-building-docker-image-and-pushing-to-the-artifact-registry).